muhammadhassanmahar/gitree/SECURITY.md

 # Security Policy

-Thank you for helping keep PrintStruct secure.
+Thank you for helping keep Gitree secure.
 We take security issues seriously and appreciate responsible disclosure.

 ## Supported Versions